-Orgasmic disorder is lack of or delay in sexual climax (orgasm) even though sexual stimulation is sufficient and the woman is sexually aroused.
+Orgasmic disorder is lack of or delay in sexual climax (orgasm) even though sexual stimulation is sufficient and the woman is sexually aroused mentally and emotionally.

 The amount and type of stimulation required for orgasm varies greatly from woman to woman.
-Most women can reach orgasm when the clitoris is stimulated, but less than half of women regularly reach orgasm during sexual intercourse.
+Most women can reach orgasm when the clitoris (which corresponds to the penis in men) is stimulated, but fewer than half of women regularly reach orgasm during sexual intercourse.
 About 1 of 10 women never reaches orgasm, but many of them nonetheless consider sexual activity to be satisfactory.

 Women with orgasmic disorder cannot have an orgasm under any circumstances, even when they masturbate and when they are highly aroused.
-However, not having an orgasm usually occurs because the woman is not sufficiently aroused and thus is not considered orgasmic disorder.
+However, not having an orgasm usually occurs because the woman is not sufficiently aroused and is thus considered an arousal disorder, not an orgasmic disorder.
 Inability to have an orgasm is considered a disorder only when the lack of orgasm distresses the woman.
-Lovemaking without orgasm can cause frustration and may result in resentment and occasionally in distaste for anything sexual.
+Lovemaking without orgasm can cause frustration and may result in resentment and occasionally a dislike for anything sexual.

 Situational and psychologic factors can contribute to orgasmic disorder.
 They include the following: